Last updated on October 29, 2025

 Basic Tips for Success

-Here's a an insert from the Innistrad: Crimson Vow prerelease kit:
+Here's an insert from the Innistrad: Crimson Vow prerelease kit:

 Source: Wizards of the Coast

-• Play plenty of removal (ie things that directly kill creatures) to prevent losing to your opponents' bombs
+- Play plenty of removal (things that directly kill creatures) to prevent losing to your opponents' bombs.

 Is There a Prerelease Simulator?

 Draftsim's own Draft simulator has a Sealed option to let you crack open a Sealed pool and get a glimpse of what cards you can expect during your prerelease.
-You'll be able to construct a Sealed deck and see what potential cards you might end up with as well as see what cards are rated higher than others to better plan your decks.
+You'll be able to construct a Sealed deck and see what potential cards you might end up with.
+There's even a handy auto-build function that suggests a deck based on your pool.

 When's the Next Prerelease?

-Check out our Standard rotation piece to see when the next set will be released.
-Prereleases are generally a week before the set is released, so you should aim for around that timeframe.
+Check out our Standard rotation article or the release schedule to see when the next set will be released.
+Prereleases are generally one week before the set is released, so you should aim for that timeframe.

 You should also contact your local game store to find out what specific times they’re planning their events.
 Some stores may do multiple events over multiple days, or even multiple events on the same day.